Which Lufthansa Lounges Let You Purchase a Day Pass From €39 (~$44)? Which Lufthansa Lounges Let You Purchase a Day Pass From €39 (~$44)?

-• To access the lounge, you need to present a same-day boarding pass for any airline.
+• You must present a same-day boarding pass for any airline.

 • Children under two enter free when accompanied by an adult.